littke/inspiritas-bootstrap/README.md

 ## Highcharts charting library
 The JavaScript library for the graph is called <a href="http://www.highcharts.com/">HighchartsJS</a>.
-When I first used it, it was free (or not so expensive).
-These days a license to use it for commercial projects is quite expensive.
-It's free for non-commercial projects though.
-Check their site for details.
+It's free for non-commerical projects but quite costly for commerical use.